 Yet often, you can cut and paste key phrases into Google to discover its identity.
 Once you’ve got the hotel’s identity, check reviews on TripAdvisor* and whether it’s really a bargain compared to the top comparison sites.
 See Cheap Hotels for how.

 The internet's great for flights or DIY city breaks.
 But if your honeymoon's specifically for seven, 10 or 14 days to a traditional holiday destination, then package holidays often come up trumps.

 When it comes to booking, timing's crucial: the later you book, the cheaper, but this means limited choice, perhaps not ideal for honeymooners.
 If you can't book late, book as early as possible.
 Full step-by-step help in Cheap Package Holidays.

 Depending on what level of cover you go for, insurance can cost from £20ish to £300+.
-Here's a quick breakdown of what insurers usually cover, though check before buying:
+Here's a breakdown of what insurers usually cover, but check before buying:

 Supplier failure.
 If your caterer or florist goes bust, then you'll be able to arrange a replacement without worry.
 Same goes for if the transport provider fails to meet their contractual obligations.

 Cancellation.
 Sadly, this doesn't include cold feet.
 But if you have to cancel or rearrange for reasons beyond your control, for example adverse weather conditions, illness or death, any costs incurred will be covered.

 For events in temporary structures such as marquees, do check, as not all give this cover as standard.

 Presents and cash/vouchers.
 Presents should be covered for loss, damage or theft.
 Do check with the insurer on any restrictions on covering gifts.
 For example, they may need to locked away.

 Accidents and public liability.
 If you're the victim of an accident, if you die or accidentally injure someone else or damage their property during the wedding, then if legal proceedings follow then you'll be covered.